Leaving Certificate Geography

 of India includes multiples varieties of

-folk, popular, pop, and classical music.
+religious, folk, popular, pop, and classical music.
 The oldest preserved

 examples of Indian music are the melodies of the Samaveda that are still sung in certain Vedic